ISP19/problems/properties/README.md

 1. you can change the implementation without changing the interface (methods)
 2. you can validate values before assigning them to attributes, or make an attribute be "read-only", by providing a "getter" but no "setter"

-The problem with the original code is that it exposes its attributes.
+The problem with the original `Animal` code is that it exposes its attributes.

 Properties enforce encapsulation and data-hiding, but also provide a natural syntax for getting/setting an object's attributes -- even if what you "get" is a *computed attribute* like `age` instead of a true attribute.